executablebooks/sphinx-book-theme/ARCHITECTURE.md

 - `layout.html` inherits from the [pydata sphinx theme](https://pydata-sphinx-theme.readthedocs.io/) and modifies several sections.
 - `theme.conf` contains the Sphinx configuration file for this theme.
+- `macros/` contains HTML templates that define Jinja macros
+- `sections/` contains HTML templates for major sections of the page.
+- `components/` contains HTML templates for smaller, self-contained parts of the page.

 ### `/assets/scripts` - JavaScript assets